Practice Tips for Music Students

 by Larry Newman, Director of Children’s Music Workshop

 The excitement of a new adventure is enough to provide an ample supply of positive motivation for the first several weeks of the instrumental music experience.
-Once the initial enthusiasm wears off, it is important to immediately develop wholesome practice habits which will guarantee a successful and personally gratifying process for your child.
+Once the initial enthusiasm wears off, it is important to immediately develop wholesome practice habits and learn these practice tips for music students which will guarantee a successful and personally gratifying process for your child.
 Your support and guidance will be the key factors in establishing the practice schedule insuring the attainment of musical goals.

 For our first year elementary players, we like to see three or four days per week of home music practice – even if just a few minutes.
 The first year is “exploratory” and our goal is to instill a love for music.
 We encourage students to play at home for their parents.
 Practice is encouraged but not heavily stressed.

-For the second year elementary players, the most effective home practice program is based on a fifteen minute session four to five times per week dedicated to quality practice.
+For the second year elementary players, the most effective practice tips for music students is based on a fifteen minute home practice session four to five times per week dedicated to quality practice.
 It is suggested that you and your young musician mutually agree on a practice time, and a special area of your home designated for their area of musical study.
 A final one or two minute recital is always effective in building performance responsibilities.

 Let your kids explore music.